TheodorAraps/NTUA-Human-Computer-Interaction/README.md

-# Human-ComputerInteraction - National Technical University of Athens
+# Human-Computer Interaction - National Technical University of Athens
 App (and some demo apps) for the lesson Human-Computer Interaction.